ant-design/ant-design-pro-site/docs/theme.en-US.md

 In order to facilitate preview, the configuration items in the settings will be saved in the address bar, you can copy them to others and share the effects.
 > Due to the nature of the react-router, the parameters of the address bar may be cleared.

-Once you have determined this configuration, you can copy it by clicking the Copy Code button and override the default setting of defaultSetting in `src/models/setting.js`.
+Once you have determined this configuration, you can copy it by clicking the Copy Code button and override the default setting in `src/defaultSetting.js`.
 This way you can publish and deploy on this theme.
 > Modify the color using less online compilation, it is recommended to configure in `config/config.js` to improve the user experience.
 Compiling online less takes time and can cause stuttering.